 - Garnish with sliced cucumber, asian pear, egg and sesame seeds.

 This series explores my identity through Korean food.
+Subscribe to my newsletter, Eat This Book, to continue this series, as it is now a Substack exclusive.
 Previously: My Mother is a Con Artist.
 So I’m Cooking Korean Food.

 I don’t think 1/4 cup Chili flakes is right tried this recipe & wanted to die